MaxZelinka/black/README.md

 The bot is currently based on the server-side language _NodeJs_ and uses _MySQL_ for data storage.

-In addition, the following extensions are (19.12.2019):
+In addition, the following extensions are:
 - **[discord.js](https://discord.js.org/)**
 - [punycode](https://www.npmjs.com/package/punycode)
 - [node-cache](https://www.npmjs.com/package/node-cache)